 Back to School Spotlight: Trauma-Sensitivity and Restorative Discipline

-How a Texas School District is implementing the latest research to better support the needs of its at-risk students
+How a Texas School District is implementing the latest research to use restorative discipline and better support the needs of its at-risk students

 By Allie Long

 Although there were no students in sight, in early August the halls of Success High School were abuzz with laughter, hugs, and excited chatter.
 On August first, over 140 school counselors from all over Round Rock Independent School District came together for their annual back to school “Job-Alike” training.

 During this eight hour session, counseling teams from across the district learned more about the latest research and practices to best help their students during this new school year.
 In one of the first sessions of the day, Beth Gerlach, Ph.D., LCSW, Associate Director of TXICFW, gave a presentation on the importance of trauma-sensitive schools.

 Beth began her presentation with a “spoiler alert,” sharing the four most important things to know about trauma-sensitive schools.
 First, that experiences with trauma are much more common than generally understood – for students, parents, teachers and administrators.
 Second, that a history of trauma can impact behavior at school, especially when a student, parent or teacher perceives a threat.
 Next, that healing and recovery are always possible and takes place in authentic relationships that build trust.
 And, finally, that environments that support kids and adults with trauma histories are great learning environments for all.